 Layers can be created while having v-cut ends.
 The bangs give it a friendlier look.

 #13: Ultra-Layered Long V-Cut

 I love this cut for women who have a lot of hair.
 With a lot of layers blown out, it’s probably my favorite haircut because of how the hair stacks (it’s a smooth transition without being too choppy).
 It can also work for women with straight hair, but I’d only recommend it if they like layers close to the face.
 I would only do this on hair about mid-back length or longer.

 If you tend to go a long time between haircuts or braid your hair at all, I wouldn’t advise getting this kind of cut due to all the different lengths either poking out or splitting and making your locks look more damaged overall.
 It’s also not the best for thin hair, as it will make the ends look very wispy.

-I think this style looks its best when it is styled imperfectly.
-So perfect for someone who is not wanting to spend a lot of time styling or is unsure how to.
-If you curl in different directions, comb it all out and then add some dry texture spray.
+I think this style looks its best when it’s styled imperfectly.
+So it’s perfect for ladies not wanting to spend a lot of time styling or being unsure how to.
+If you curl in different directions, comb it all out, and then add some dry texture spray.
 You can achieve this beachy style easily.

 This shape is best for dense hair!
 The weight of their hair will hold that nice “V” in place with very minimal styling.
 I would suggest either using a curly hair product while it’s wet then scrunch and go or blow-dry it and style it with a wand so you still have that wavy texture!